selemist/selemist/README.md

 - I’m interested in Videogames and programming
 - I’m currently learning python, html, css and JavaScript.
 - I don't have a preferred pronoun.
-- Facts: I want to create my own videogame one day.
+- Random fact: I want to create my own videogame one day.

 <!---
 selemist/selemist is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.